olympusone/spree_google_merchant_feed/README.md

 ## Installation

-1. Add this extension to your Gemfile:
+1. Add this extension to your Gemfile with this line:

     ```bash
     bundle add spree_google_merchant_feed